+Merge

-Merge Upstream repository changed are merged into Weblate one.
-The merge utilizes fast-forward when possible.
+Upstream repository changes are merged into Weblate one.
+This setting utilizes fast-forward when possible.
 This is the safest way, but might produce a lot of merge commits.

-Merge without fast-forward Upstream repository changed are merged into Weblate one with doing a merge commit every time (even when fast-forward would be possible).
+Merge without fast-forward

+Upstream repository changes are merged into Weblate one with doing a merge commit every time (even when fast-forward would be possible).
+Every Weblate change will appear as a merge commit in Weblate repository.

-Default value can be changed by DEFAULT\MERGE\STYLE.
+Default value can be changed by DEFAULT_MERGE_STYLE.

-Commit, add, delete, merge and add-on messages
+Commit, add, delete, merge, add-on, and merge request messages